UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-30-compe-club-weekly.md

 **WHERE:** [Computer Engineering Club Discord Server](https://discord.gg/AgPyeuhyCp)

 **WHAT:** Our election and Annual General Meeting for the Computer Engineering Club will be held this Thursday.
-It is a good time to start think about it if you wish to run for it.
+It is a good time to start thinking about it if you wish to get involved in student governance.
 The following roles are up for election.
 - President
 - VP Internal
 - VP External